 If we share a secret, do you promise not to tell?
 Killarney Beach sits just a couple of minutes off the Princes Highway (A1) and is one hidden gem that serves up so much more than salty ocean and sandy shores.
-Fish for whiting, paddle into the surf or bush camp in this natural lagoon, that has water so calm, even on the coldest of days you’ll want to dive in to check out its premier snorkelling.
+Fish for whiting, paddle into the surf, search for whales or dive in and check out the premier snorkelling.
 Spend the night here to watch the sunset colour this magical gem, or drive for ten minutes into Port Fairy.

 The city lights and the bulk of the driving are behind you as we go in search of more Whale sightings.
 But before we swim, we walk.

-Port Fairy has a fascinating history, a thriving art scene and charming landscape, and the streets of town offer some of the best views.
-The self-guided Historic Town Walk and Shipwreck and Maritime Heritage Walk are two options for exploring the surrounds and its 70-odd buildings that hold significant memories of the town.
+Port Fairy has a fascinating history, a thriving art scene and charming landscape, and the streets of the town offer some of the best views.
+Step back in time with a guided or self guided walking tour of the town.
+Both options explore the fascinating history of the town.
 While the Art Trail will uncover artisans and galleries, adding a colourful dimension to the already vibrant village.